stfc/PSyclone/doc/user_guide/profiling.rst

 The option ``--profile kernels`` will surround each outer loop created by PSyclone with start and end profiling calls.
-Note that this option is not available for the 'nemo' API as it does not have the concept of explicit Kernels.
+Note that this option is only available if PSyclone was invoked with a ``-api`` parameter.
+If you are only transforming existing code, this option cannot be used as there is no concept of `kernels`.

 .. note:: In some APIs (for example :ref:`LFRic <lfric-api>`
           when using distributed memory) additional minor code might